Skip to main content

 Concourse

 Concourse is a "continuous thing-doer".
-It is generally unopinionated, and functions as a flexible task runner based on OCI container images with YAML configuration of pipelines.
-It is not explicitly for deploying applications, but its flexibility allows it to be configured for that purpose with ease.
+It is generally un-opinionated, and functions as a flexible task runner based on Open Container Initiative (OCI) container images with YAML configuration of pipelines.
+It is not explicitly for deploying applications, but it is flexible enough for users to configure it for that purpose with ease.

 We decided to experiment with Concourse by replicating our existing workflow, just as we did with Kargo, so that we could experience how it felt to use and deploy.

 We deployed mock production and staging Concourse instances, along with mock production and staging Kubernetes clusters.
-We then built out a parameterised pipeline that was triggered by a git commit, and subsequently built, deployed, validated, and promoted a container image.
+We then built out a parameterised pipeline that we triggered with a Git commit, and subsequently built, deployed, validated, and promoted a container image.

 We did not find any show-stopping problems in using Concourse.
 We experienced some friction and a learning curve, but nothing we felt was insurmountable or constituted a bad experience.

-Our final recommendation was that we should take the next steps in replacing our CI/CD system using Concourse.
+Our final recommendation was that we should take the next steps in replacing our CI/CD system with Concourse.

 Decision